TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/51 - Colossians/Colossians 1/Colossians 1.26.md

 ---

-[ even] the mystery which hath been hid for ages and generations: but now hath it been manifested to his saints,
+the mystery which has been hidden for ages and generations.
+But now it has been revealed to his saints,